bytedance/byteps/bytescheduler/README.md

 1. Communication of former layers of a neural network has higher priority and can preempt communication of latter layers.
 2. Partition large layers and merge small layers.

 In order to let all existing and future ML frameworks benefit from communication scheduling, we design a generic communication scheduler, i.e., ByteScheduler.
 It sits between the framework (Python) API layer and the engine of popular training frameworks, including MXNet, PyTorch, TensorFlow and potentially others.
-It also works with different communication options, including PS architecture and NCCL.
+It also works with different communication options, including PS architecture and all-reduce.
 Check [this](docs/ByteScheduler_Arch.png) for ByteSchduler's architecture.

-The difference with BytePS is: ByteScheduler works as a shim between tensor programming and framework engine layer, while BytePS runs as a communication library below the engine.
-Both provide tensor partitioning and credit-based preemptive scheduling feature.
+The difference with BytePS is: ByteScheduler works as a shim between tensor programming layer and framework engine layer, while BytePS runs as a PS communication library below the engine.
+Though both provide tensor partitioning, credit-based preemptive scheduling and generality features, the design [rationale](https://github.com/bytedance/byteps/blob/master/docs/rationale.md) and [architecture](https://github.com/bytedance/byteps/blob/master/docs/architecture.md) of BytePS are different.

 ByteScheduler is fast.
 Below is a chart representing the benchmark that was done on GPU servers with 8 V100 GPUs each connected by RoCE-capable 100 Gbit/s network: